 Upon completion of the program, UP students transition back into the community where they apply knowledge and skills gained through the program to everyday living.
 With assistance from UP Program personnel and family, they decide where they want to live and work.
 UP students are monitored for one year to ensure a successful transition.

-Yes, pending COVID protocols are lifted.
-They may visit you at any time during day and in the evening until your bedtime.
+Yes, they may visit you at any time during day and in the evening until your bedtime.
 It is common courtesy due to busy schedules to plan ahead for more engaging family visits.

 You are responsible for cleaning your room.
 If you share a bathroom with a suitemate, you will share the responsibility of cleaning with them.
 While any public areas, such as hallways, kitchens and lobbies will be cleaned by university staff, it is always polite and respectful to do your part in helping keep the public areas clean.